afforeroc/vuejs-cf/README.md

 ```

 * Go to the generated folder `dist\` and create the empty file `staticfile` (without extension)
-* Go back to the root folder and create the file `manifest.yml` and edit it with following information
+* Go back to the root folder and create the file `manifest.yml` and edit it with following template
 ```
 ---
 applications:
-- name: vue-app-<your-initials>-<date>
+- name: vue-app-<initials>-<date>
   memory: 64M
   buildpack: staticfile_buildpack
   path: dist/
 ```

 ### 4. Put a name to your app
 * Edit `manifest.yml` file changing the value of `- name` atribute.
-Rember that this value should be **unique**.
-You can use the before template.
+The name that should be **unique** because it will used as part of url of app.
+You can use the previous template putting your initials and the today's date.

-## Reference link
+## Reference links
 * Deploying an Angular 6 Application to Cloud Foundry: https://dzone.com/articles/deploying-angular-6-application-to-cloud-foundry

 ## Information links